Code-Institute-Submissions/project-1-employee-site-hub/README.md

     -   #### Returning Employee Goals

         1. As a Returning Visitor, I want to update Teams files.Add the Idea I have to the IDEA form, and maybe win some Time in Lieu               for my effort
-        2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+        2. As a Returning Visitor, I want to Sign Up to the latest HR Inititive e.g. CARE Program, Heart Foundation Presentation etc
-        3. As a Returning Visitor, I want to find community links.